ithaaswin/CI-CD-Pipeline/CHECKPOINT-M1.md

 Arranging network data from bakerx to dictionary and exporting it to config.Json And also for basicvm
-//detecting os and call the specific createVM machine
+//detecting os and call the specific createVM machine when we assign vm name to a variable"name" , we are getting name clash with "js-yaml" to avoid we used vm_name, and trying to push it to env file